vitekkor/task1/README.md

  * add / remove an intermediate station to an existing passageway
  * search for trains by time.
  * return a list of all trains ordered by departure time with `baseStationName`
+  ## Third class - UnsignedBigInteger
+Class "unsigned big integer".
+ An object of the class contains an unsigned integer of arbitrary size and supports basic operations on such numbers.
+ ### Supported methods:
+  * addition
+  * subtraction (when subtracting a larger number from a smaller one, an exception is thrown)
+  * multiplication
+  * division
+  * remainder of division
+  * convert to string/from string
+  * convert to whole/from whole
+  * comparison for equality and inequality
+  #### Fourth class - Wedding `in the development`